gabri-al/michelin_repo/README.md

 #### Insights
 The Insights page presents pre-built maps and charts, based on KPIs that can be extracted from the dataset.

-Insights are organized in the following sections:
+Insights, targeting specific KPIs mentioned above each figure, are organized in the following sections:
 - Restaurants by Country
 - Insights by Award, showing: stars and star propensity by country
 - Insights by Cuisines, showing: Cuisines by Country, Popular Cuisines, Star Propensity by Cuisine